Available Puppies and Puppies sired by my males 2022

 Contact me by filling out the "Contact Form" on the "LINKS" page or call/text, Kristyn, (620) 407-1486.
 I don't normally answer unknown numbers because of spam calls, but I will if you text first.
+I have a human baby due any day and may be MIA for a while in Jan-Feb.
+I'll do the best I can to keep up.
 ALL puppies are AKC registered, and parents have all required health testing.
 All my puppies are $2000 and up (limited registration) depending on stud fee (if I use an outside stud).
-Page updated: 2-7-22
+Page updated: 1-9-24

 Current de-worming records.
 We worm at 2, 4, 6, and 8 weeks old, and only if needed after that.